soy001/cse15l-lab-reports/lab-report-1-week-2.md

 <br>

 ![Image](screenshots\Pt1_a.PNG)
-Depending on what computer you have, download the corresponding file
+Depending on what computer you have, download the corresponding file (I downloaded the Windows version)

 <br>